-\textit{Results.} We evaluate on \arxiv{six} UCI \arxiv{and Kaggle} datasets:\footnote{\arxiv{UCI: \url{https://archive.ics.uci.edu/}} time-series datasets: Individual Household Electric Power Consumption, Gas Turbine CO and NOx Emission, Bike Sharing, \arxiv{Jena Climate, Power Consumption of Tetouan City, and California Housing Prices}.
+\textit{Results.} We evaluate on \arxiv{six} UCI \arxiv{and Kaggle} datasets:\footnote{\arxiv{UCI: \url{https://archive.ics.uci.edu/}.
+Kaggle: \url{https://www.kaggle.com/}.}} Individual Household Electric Power Consumption, Gas Turbine CO and NOx Emission, Bike Sharing, \arxiv{Jena Climate, Power Consumption of Tetouan City, and California Housing Prices}.
 We form $16$ random context/target splits per dataset for both $N=16$ and $N=1024$ context sizes and $M{=}32$ targets under interpolation (Int) and forecasting (For) tasks; \arxiv{the latter for time-series datasets only (all excluding California Housing Prices)}.
-We compare three inference modes with the same backbone: \textit{``Ind''} (independent predictions), \textit{``Standard AR''} (conventional step‑by‑step autoregression, $K{=}1$ equivalent), and \textit{``AR w/ buffer''} (\emph{ours}, $K{=}32$).
-Results in \cref{tab:tabicl} show that standard AR and AR w/ buffer consistently outperform independent predictions \arxiv{in low context settings and in high context forecasting}.
-Crucially, AR w/ buffer matches standard AR within standard errors, indicating that using a buffer of size $K{=}32$ preserves AR dependencies while enabling efficient autoregressive inference. \arxiv{In~\cref{appendix-tabresults}, we provide results for the $N=256$ setting.}
+We compare three inference modes from the same pre-trained model: \textit{``Ind''} (independent predictions), \textit{``Standard AR''} (step‑by‑step autoregression, $K{=}1$ equivalent), and \textit{``AR w/ buffer''} (\emph{ours}, $K{=}32$).
+Results in \cref{tab:tabicl} show that both AR modes consistently outperform independent predictions \arxiv{in low context settings and in high context forecasting}.
+Crucially, AR w/ buffer matches standard AR within standard errors, demonstrating that the buffer preserves dependencies while enabling efficient autoregressive inference. \arxiv{In~\cref{appendix-tabresults}, we provide results for the $N=256$ setting.}